yezyilomo/state-pool/website/docs/api_reference/high_level_api/store.persist.md

 ---

 # store.persist
-Sometimes you might want to save your global states in a permanent storage probably because you might not want to lose them when the application is closed(i.e you want to retain them when your application starts).
+Sometimes you might want to save your global states in a permanent storage probably because you might not want to lose them when your application is closed(i.e you want to retain them when your application starts).

 **State pool** makes it very easy to save your global states in your preferred permanent storage, all you need to do is: